duxsco/gentoo-installation/docs/rescue_system.md

 !!! note
     You may want to execute the following codeblock outside `screen` and execute `clear` right after in order for confidential data not to show up when scrolling up.

-Create the settings YAML (copy&paste one after the other):
+Create the settings YAML (copy&paste one command after the other):

 ``` { .shell .no-copy }
 # disable bash history